Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

 relied on PCIe CfgWr TLPs and a hardened connection to the configuration engine to actually transfer the bitstream data to the device.
-While using the MCAP VSEC is still an option for Versal devices, it is not recommended due to its slow throughput.
+While using the MCAP VSEC is still an option for Versal devices, it is not recommended due to its low throughput.
 For improved performance, the AMD DMAs should be employed, namely QDMA.
 For devices containing CPM5, the AMD QDMA is the only hardened DMA engine available, while devices containing CPM4 may use either the AMD QDMA or XDMA engine.
 Detailed information about CPM and the